-On Dec.
-13, 2013 a shooter opened fire at Arapahoe High School in Centennial, Colorado.
-As a result, schoolchildren everywhere are likely scared and confused; parents may be equally upset.
-When a devastating and violent incident like this takes place, the subsequent news media coverage of the event can heighten kids' fears.
+On May 7, shooters opened fire at STEM School Highlands Ranch.
+As a result, elementary, middle and high school students everywhere are likely scared and confused; parents may be equally upset.
+When a devastating and violent incident like this takes place, the subsequent coverage of the event can heighten fears.

 Parents should be accessible to their kids physically and emotionally.
 Kids are likely to be scared and anxious in the aftermath of a crisis, and they may identify with the victims.
 Nurturing and supportive parents provide a safe space for children to vent their emotions.